rodriggochaves/elixir-phoenix-101/sprint02/recursion.md

 end
 ```

 03. Show me what this function got.
-What I mean?
+What do i mean?
 Given the initial parameters,
 [1,2,3,4,5] and 7, show all iterations functions call!

-But this don't represent the real world.
-What I mean?
+But this doesn't represent the real world.
+What do i mean?
 Functions like above are
-very commom so Elixir created a module to handle this, called `Enum`.
+very common so Elixir created a module to handle this, called `Enum`.

-04. You're ruby developers, so the two next snippets should be not strange to
+04. You're (mostly) ruby developers, so the next two snippets should not be strange to
 you guys.
-Explain what are been done in which one of them:
+Explain what each one of them does:

 (a)